What is HELLP syndrome?

 Wish we had answers, but no one knows why some women get HELLP syndrome.

 HELLP syndrome can be life threatening to you, so the goal is to preserve your health long enough to safely deliver baby.
-Your doctor will work with you to avoid premature delivery as long as possible, but if your health deteriorates, the doctor may have to deliver the baby — even if it’s a couple weeks before your due date (see next page for treatments).
+Your doctor will work with you to avoid premature delivery as long as possible, but if your health deteriorates, the doctor may have to deliver the baby—even if it’s a couple weeks before your due date.

 What’s the best way to treat HELLP syndrome?